 Stay up to date by:

 CRIME: Crime in Budapest is a concern.
 Be careful during your visit, and exercise the same caution you would in any big city or tourist area at home.
 Do not walk alone at night; keep your belongings secure at all times.
 Passports, cash, and credit cards are favorite targets of thieves.
 Keep items that you do not store in your hotel safe or residence in a safe place, but be aware that pockets, purses, and backpacks are especially vulnerable, even if they close with a zipper.
-We recommend you use a travel money belt that keeps your cash and passport under your outer clothing and well out of view.
 Be sure to secure these items when you get back to your hotel or residence.

 The U.S. Embassy’s Consular Section has a special web page with further details on common scams and crimes in Hungary.

 If you drive, be careful at gas stations and rest areas, or while fixing flat tires or other mechanical problems, especially at night.
 One scam involves someone who attracts your attention by claiming there is something wrong with your car to get you to pull over and then robs you.
-Do not leave your luggage and valuables unattended inside any vehicle.
+Do not leave your luggage and valuables unattended inside any vehicle for any length of time, even to load or unload items or to check in to a hotel.

 Another common scam involves young women asking foreign men to buy them drinks.
 When the bill arrives the drinks cost hundreds of dollars each.
 You should avoid bars and restaurants suggested by cab drivers or people on the street.
 Every bar and restaurant should provide a menu with prices on it.
 Look at the prices before you order anything, including drinks.
 The Embassy maintains a list of bars and restaurants that are known to engage in this scam.